dashluu/deepwaifu_backend/README.md

 ### Uses FastAPI to run the backend

 To run the program:

-1. in terminal, pip install "fastapi[standard]"
-2. in terminal, pip install ollama
-3. Make sure to install ollama from https://ollama.com/download/windows
-4. Restart your VSCode so that it can detect ollama
+1. After pip installing everything, restart your VSCode so that it can detect ollama
-5. in terminal, ollama pull llama3
+2. in terminal, ollama pull llama3
-5. fastapi dev server.py
+3. fastapi dev server.py

+Dependencies:
+1. pip install langchain faiss-cpu chromadb
+2. pip install "fastapi[standard]"
+3. pip install ollama

 To test if llama is running,
 1. in terminal, ollama run llama3